Iojjj/LikesLayout/README.md

 </ua.vlasov.likeslayout.LikesLinearLayout>
 ```

-There are the list of available attributes:
+There is the list of available attributes:

 | Attribute name | Applicable to LikesLayout? | Can be overridden by child? | Description | Default value |
 | --- | --- | --- | --- | --- |